jsplink/sweet-task-markup-language/README.md

 sweet task markup language
 =================

-Hello world!
 Here's a way to document stuff you have to do in life, using text.
 Can't wait until I whip up some bin files!

 	Legend -------------------------------------------------